 Net Promoter Score and CSAT surveys are two of the most popular surveys, and are used to understand customer satisfaction after each touchpoint on a customer's journey, as well as overall customer satisfaction.

 Since customer satisfaction can make or break a business, it’s important for businesses to analyze what their customers are saying in both quantitative and qualitative feedback.

-There are two basic data types in surveys: quantitative and qualitative.
+There are two basic data types in surveys: open-ended questions and close-ended questions.

-Later on, we’ll introduce you to text analysis tools that make it easy to break down open-ended survey results for real quantitative insights.
-But first, let’s explore how to analyze quantitative data in Excel.
+Later on, we’ll introduce you to survey analysis tools that make it easy to break down open-ended survey results for real qualitative insights.
+But first, let’s explore how to analyze survey data in Excel.

 Analyzing quantitative survey data in Excel can be a snap with built-in formulas, tables, and charts.
 The below examples show the results of over 2,500 survey responses for the messaging app, Slack.
 Reviewers ranked the app from 1 to 5 stars on general use (“Stars” column), value for money, ease of use, features, and customer support.
 A snapshot of the overall data in Excel:

 The below shows reviews filtered by survey respondents that delivered a rating of 3 stars or lower.
 To do this, click the left-hand corner to select the entire table, and choose ‘turn on filter’ by selecting the filter icon.
 Then, choose a conditional value of 3 or lower, and rename this view to ‘detractors’, survey respondents that give you a below-average rating.